paulbradshaw/Rintro/README.md

 ## Import and store data

 Like most programming languages, R allows you to import and store data in 'objects' called **variables**.

+*Note: you cannot use an underscore in R, which instead tends to use a dot to separate words in variables.
+You should also avoid using one-letter functions as these already have special meanings in R: c, q, s, t, C, D, F, I, and T.*

 The easiest way to import data is to put it in the same folder as your project.
 This way you don't have to describe a path to data somewhere else.